-- Computer, projector and speakers - ▶ Whiteboard and whiteboard pens (or large A2 paper and pens) - ▶ A4 paper and colouring pens for Activity 1, or devices if students are making their posters digitally. - 'Curious conversations guidelines' (Activity sheet 3) one per student - 'Mix and Match terminology cards' (Activity sheet 5).
+- Computer, projector and speakers - ▶ Whiteboard and whiteboard pens (or large A2 paper and pens) - ▶ A4 paper and colouring pens for Activity 1, or devices if students are making their posters digitally. - 'Curious conversations guidelines' (Activity sheet 3) one per student - I am...' example poster (Activity sheet 4) - 'Mix and Match terminology cards' (Activity sheet 5).
 Create enough mix and match sets for one set per three to four students.